bl1231/bilbomd/README.md

 #### Additional Notes

 - **Project Names (`-p`)**: Different project names (`bilbomd-prod` for production and `bilbomd-dev` for development) ensure that containers, networks, and volumes are separate and there's no overlap between environments.

-- **Environment Files**: Using distinct `.env` files for each environment (`production.env` and `development.env`) allows for specific, tailored configurations without risk of cross-environment contamination.

 - **Compose File Overrides**: The use of `docker-compose.dev.yml` in development allows for extending or overriding configurations in a manner specific to the development environment.